 Amazon and Whole Foods: The problem with love at first sight

-Amazon too, had much to gain from the partnership.
-The e-commerce giant could finally move into the physical world, selling produce in hundreds of stores while collecting all important shopper data that bolstered its current offering.
+Amazon, too, had much to gain from the partnership.
+The e-commerce giant could finally move into the physical world, selling produce in hundreds of stores while collecting all-important shopper data that bolstered its current offering.

-Fast forward a year and the Amazon-Whole Foods brand merger/love story had turned extremely sour.
-Whole Foods employers were reportedly crying on the job and publicly accusing Amazon of turning them into ‘robots’.
+Fast forward a year, and the Amazon-Whole Foods brand merger/love story had turned extremely sour.
+Whole Foods employers were reportedly crying on the job and publicly accusing Amazon of turning them into ‘robots.’
 Workers even began unionizing to protect jobs they felt were under threat.

-Amazon’s fast, easy and efficient services were hugely dependant on a strict internal culture of tight employee discipline and cost-cutting, productivity-driving strategies.
-In stark comparison, Whole Foods had become known for its personal touch, giving stores and employees a level of autonomy and decision-making.
+Amazon’s fast, easy and efficient services are hugely dependent on a strict internal culture of tight employee discipline, cost-cutting operations, and productivity-driving strategies.
+In stark comparison, Whole Foods is known for its personal touch, giving stores and employees a level of autonomy and decision-making.

 L’Oréal: the beauty of the acquisition

-It is this empowerment of the individual brand rather than drastic rebranding after acquisition that CEO Jean-Paul Agon pinpoints as central to L’Oréal’s success: “We offer [acquired brands] the total respect of the identity, culture, spirit and soul of the brand.”
+It is this empowerment of the individual brand rather than drastic rebranding after acquisition that CEO Jean-Paul Agon pinpoints as central to L’Oréal’s success: “We offer [acquired brands] the total respect of the identity, culture, spirit, and soul of the brand.”

 Speaking of its billion-dollar transformation, Agon is quick to emphasize that L’Oréal’s corporate branding strategy was heavily focused on developing Kiehl’s original brand values: “When you go to a Kiehl’s store today anywhere in the world – in Korea, China, France, Argentina – it is exactly the replica of the spirit, of the soul, of the identity, of the Kiehl’s store we bought years ago.
 We have been more than loyal and cultivated the spirit of the brand.”

-When implementing rebranding strategy for mergers and acquisitions L’Oréal prioritizes rather than sidelines investment in brand identity design.
-As Agon eloquently surmises: “the way we grow is exactly this combination of buy and grow.
+When implementing their rebranding strategy for mergers and acquisitions, L’Oréal prioritizes, rather than sidelines, investment in brand identity design.
+As Agon surmises: “the way we grow is exactly this combination of buy and grow.
 It’s not buy or grow… Once the brands have been acquired, they are brands that we build.”